 Recognized student organizations, academic divisions, campus departments, and approved off-campus entities may post flyers or other forms of advertisement on campus property as long as the flyers are in accordance with the Solicitation Policy.
 Flyers may only be posted on approved bulletin boards located throughout the campus.
 No posting may be placed on glass, painted surfaces, brick, or in elevators.
 Any organization that fails to comply may face repair costs for damages done to these surfaces or may lose posting privileges.
 Off-campus entities, students, faculty, and staff wishing to advertise non-Columbia College events or services must first obtain approval from Student Activities before posting flyers on the Off-Campus Boards.
-The Off-Campus Boards are the only locations where off-campus entities and non-Columbia College events and services can be advertised.
+The Off-Campus Boards, located in T.J.
+Harrelson Student Services Center and the 1st floor of the Student Union, are the only locations where off-campus entities and non-Columbia College events and services can be advertised.